Mike Eyres graduated from SPCNM in 2016 and currently works part-time in clinical practice as a Medical Herbalist.

-Cultivating plants and making natural products has always been my passion, my previous career before becoming a medical herbalist was as a winemaker.
-I was drawn to change careers after seeing the impact of herbal and naturopathic practice on my own health and the health of my family.
+Cultivating plants and making natural products has always been his passion, his previous career before becoming a medical herbalist was as a winemaker.
+He was drawn to change careers after seeing the impact of herbal and naturopathic practice on his own health and the health of his family.

-I live in Cambridge and enjoy the great New Zealand outdoors.
-On any given weekend you can find me and my family on a beach, river or forest somewhere around the country.
+He lives in Cambridge and enjoys the great New Zealand outdoors.
+On any given weekend you can find him on a beach, by a river or in a forest somewhere around the country.

 Elizabeth is a medical herbalist and naturopath based in Pūkorokoro, practising in Thames and Auckland.